top of page

 The objectives of the creation of the new National Wildlife Refuge outlined by the Ministry of the Environment include promoting the conservation of marine turtles, maintaining ecological cycles, restoring coral reefs, developing ecotourism initiatives, impulsing conservation efforts, and “recognizing and defending the rights of nature, as a subject of rights, in the Pearl Islands Archipelago.”

-Callie Veelenturf, National Geographic Explorer and Director of The Leatherback Project, shared, “The creation of the Saboga Island National Wildlife Refuge is one of the first implementation measures of Law 287, that recognizes the Rights of Nature in Panama.
+Callie Veelenturf, National Geographic Explorer and Director of The Leatherback Project, shared, “The creation of the Saboga Wildlife Refuge is one of the first implementation measures of Law 287, that recognizes the Rights of Nature in Panama.
 This action is so important, as it shows the world an example of what respecting the intrinsic rights of nature looks like in practice: generating new protected areas to safeguard healthy ecosystem functioning and exemplifying living in harmony with Nature.”

 Constanza Prieto Figelist, the Earth Law Center Latin America Legal Director, “The Saboga Wildlife Refuge represents an inspiring concretion of the legal framework of the Rights of Nature in Panama, both Law 287 (2022) and Law 371 (2023).
 I particularly highlight the importance of its preventive approach and the crucial role of the Refuge in meeting the inherent needs of the populations of sea turtle species that inhabit and reproduce in the area, being a key initiative for the satisfaction of the rights of sea turtles recognized in Law 371 such as the right to live in an environment free of pollution and other human impacts that cause physical or health damage, such as climate change, bycatch, coastal construction, and deregulated tourism.
 Congratulations, Panama, for a commitment that illuminates the continent.”

-Captain Nelly Forero, Member of the Environmental Committee of Panama’s Air and Navy Service (SENAN) says, “SENAN is dedicated to protecting marine coastal areas and ecosystems, including supporting the local community in executing the implementation measures needed to protect the new Saboga National Wildlife Refuge from unsustainable development, unregulated tourism, illegal fishing activities, and the wildlife trade.
+Captain Nelly Forero, Member of the Environmental Committee of Panama’s Air and Navy Service (SENAN) says, “SENAN is dedicated to protecting marine coastal areas and ecosystems, including supporting the local community in executing the implementation measures needed to protect the new Saboga Wildlife Refuge from unsustainable development, unregulated tourism, illegal fishing activities, and the wildlife trade.
 Together we will protect this special place.”

-“The declaration of the Isla Saboga National Wildlife Refuge signifies hope for the planet, as well as a successful model where the government, science, and communities come together for a common good and where they will continue to work together for the effective management of the area.
+“The declaration of the Isla Saboga Wildlife Refuge signifies hope for the planet, as well as a successful model where the government, science, and communities come together for a common good and where they will continue to work together for the effective management of the area.
 This refuge will surely be an example for other areas in the country and other nations, where community participation and the generation of effective management plans could improve the state and knowledge of ecosystems and mitigate the loss of biodiversity at the local, regional and global levels, as in the case of the critically endangered Eastern Pacific hawksbill turtle,” says Karla Barrientos, Director of Fundación Tortugas del Mar.

 Max Bello, Mission Blue’s Global Ocean Policy Advisor, says, “Having reached 54% protection, more than half of their Exclusive Economic Zone, Panama continues showing not only how diverse and critical this refuge is for the region, but also its willingness to continue to protect its richness.
 It's fundamental for all countries to understand that 30% is just a step, and Panama is demonstrating leadership that encourages other countries to follow suit.”